kingsdigitallab/kdl/frontend/src/blog/ireal-rag.md

 7. **Help and Documentation**:

    - Include a comprehensive help section explaining how to use the system effectively.
-   - Provide information about the RAG technique and its limitations to set appropriate user expectations.
+   - Provide information about the RAG technique and its limitations to set appropriate user expectations and encourage critical engagement with the tool.

 8. **Responsive Design**: